dhrumil1128/AI-Agent-Automated-Drone-News-LinkedIn-Publisher/README.md

 ---

-⚡ Now your **Drone News Automation** repo will look just as professional as your RAG chatbot repo.

 Do you also want me to prepare the **short PDF project report (2–3 pages with screenshots)** for HR submission, based on this README?